toolkit-for-ynab/toolkit-for-ynab/.github/PULL_REQUEST_TEMPLATE.md

-Finally, after properly titling your Pull Request, please fill out the following information to provide context to the reviewer and more technical information to interested users since this Pull Request will be linked in the release notes.
+Finally, after properly titling your Pull Request, please fill out the following information to provide context to the reviewer and more technical information to interested users since this Pull Request will be linked in the release notes.-->
--->

 Github Issue (if applicable): #XXX